 At LiteBreeze we embrace radical transparency within many areas of our business.
 Everyone defines business transparency differently, but this is what it means to LiteBreeze.
 Examples of what we share widely:

-Radical transparency is one the core principles at LiteBreeze.
+Radical transparency is one of the core principles at LiteBreeze.

 A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have. -Tim Ferriss